sdss/communal-calendar/README.md

+# Communal Calendar

+Create a Google Calendar that (nearly) anyone can access, without all the human effort.

+# How the fuck?

+This sets up a Google Form that, when submitted, it triggers a Google Apps Script function that adds that person as an editor to an existing Google Calendar.
+Then you can just share the Google Form link within the SDSS collaboration, and anyone who needs edit access to the calendar can add themselves.

+# Instructions

 1. Create the Google Calendar.
 Go to the settings for the calendar and note down the "Calendar ID".

 2. Create a Google Form, with no questions.